shoes for achilles tendonitis

 • Heavy and bulky

-• Not ideal for neutral runners or speed workouts
+• Not suitable for neutral runners or fast-paced training

 Best For: Durability